Simbahope/alx-low_level_programming/0x02-functions_nested_loops/README.md

-C - Functions, nested loops
+This directory is about functions and nested loops